timothyabbott/mosh_react/Notes.md

 vite.confog.js - config for vite, we should need to change this either

-# Creating a React component
+# 7. Creating a React component
 We created message.tsx.
 This is like jsx but for typescript.
 There is just a convention to follow here, no rules.

 There are two main ways to create a componenet; class based and fuction based.
 Function based is more popular these days.

+# 8. How React Works.
+React creates a virtual DOM based upon the component tree.
+A actual DOM is created by a library called REACTDOM.
+When the state or data of a component is updated the virtual DOM is updated.
+React compares the virtual DOM with the actual DOM and updates any elements requiring updates.